Carignan-Salières Regiment: Religion

-Officer of the Carignan-Salières Regiment, 1666.

 Although the Edict of Nantes in 1598 granted the minority Calvinists (also known as Huguenots) substantial rights, they were not permitted to settle in New France.
 The Roman Catholic Church played a major role in administering the colony with the Jesuits wielding considerable influence.
 When Bishop François de Laval discovered that there were significant numbers of Huguenots as well as unconfirmed Catholics within the ranks of the Carignan-Salières, corrective measures were taken.
 The Huguenots were coerced into recanting their faith, and Jesuit Father Claude Dablon gave two emergency sermons within five days of Tracy's arrival in New France to prepare those who needed to be confirmed or readmitted into the Catholic faith.

 Equipment

 The Carignan-Salières Regiment was dressed for "efficiency rather than looks".
 The soldiers wore grey-lined brown coats, brown leather boots, and a wide-brimmed felt slouch hat that shielded the face from rain.
 The Carignan-Salières were one of the first French regiments to wear a standardized uniform.
 Most of the soldiers carried matchlock muskets, however, 200 of the new flintlock muskets with bayonets were issued before departing La Rochelle, as well as 100 flintlock pistols.
 The flintlock had increased reliability, a higher rate of fire, and the ability to be fired without the use of an external flame.
 Black powder was carried in wooden powder flasks or a powder horn.
 In cold weather the soldiers wore fur hats, moccasins, leggings and blanket coats.
 Officers wore a white sash with their uniform and carried a half-pike as a symbol of their authority.
 Both officers and soldiers carried rapiers.